pierwill/ssn2018aarhus/aarhus.rst

    Divine surveillance—with all its paradoxes of jealous power and loving care—is the ideal and model of state surveillance in Elizabeth England.
 The monarch is the image of God, and should approximate omniscience in caring for her subjects, but of course can never attain it.
 Still, just as all knowledge is an image of God’s knowledge, and all power an image of God’s power, all gathering of knowledge for power is an image of God’s knowledge as power.

-   Predestination is part of the broader concept of providence.
-Providence refers to God’s government of the world and history according to his divine plan. its the wider implications of predestination for a society of kingdom, or body politic, the larger course of history.
-God’s knowledge is eternal, both of individual fates and his providential plan for all of creation and all of history.
-So surveillance in Reformation England doesn’t take place to alter the course of history.
-That is already decided by God’s providence.
-Instead, it is done in furtherance of God’s plan, to know it better, and serve it.

-   Importantly, belief in divine providence WAS SHARED between Catholic and Protestant.”
-Providence applies to both Protestants and Catholics, who both saw themselves as eventual victors in a cosmic struggle.
-(Also, it is important that predestination is not an exclusively Protestant invention.
-Augustine had written about it in the fifth century, and the Council of Trent reaffirmed the doctrine's truth in 1564.
-The difference lay in emphasis.)

    (Some researchers today talk about "Feedback loops": as if the whole thing didn't mirror *feedback loops* inherent in racist systems.)

 ..
 Local Variables:
 .. mode: rst